-Policy SS4 - Movement and transportation strategy for the district
+Policy SS4 - Movement and Transportation Strategy for the district

-- Working with partners, including Kent County Council, the council will deliver a comprehensive programme of sustainable transport infrastructure measures to improve neighbourhoods, accommodate new growth and to facilitate a significant shift to low carbon and active travel journeys, particularly for short trips. - 2.
-A new Canterbury Circulation Plan (CCP) will enable the reallocation of road space on the inner ring road for active travel journeys and faster, more reliable public transport to remove congestion, improve air quality and enhance the city centre environment and its heritage.
-Key infrastructure requirements of the CCP include: - (a) The relocation of key city centre car parking to locations outside of the inner ring road; - (b) The delivery of a comprehensive city-wide network of segregated cycle lanes and cycle parking infrastructure, with links to the coast and rural areas; - (c) Enhanced public realm and pedestrian environment on key routes and within the city centre; - (d) Improved public transport connectivity across the city, with bus priority measures and enhanced park and ride infrastructure, and upgrades at Canterbury West and Canterbury East rail stations; - (e) Delivery of "shared streets" within existing neighbourhoods to improve neighbourhood environments and support active travel journeys;
+- Working with partners, including Kent County Council, the council will deliver a comprehensive programme of sustainable transport infrastructure measures to improve neighbourhoods, accommodate new growth and to facilitate a significant shift to low-carbon and active travel journeys, particularly for short trips. - A new bus-led transport strategy will ensure people have high-quality sustainable transport options for travel that will reduce congestion, improve air quality and enhance the city centre environment and its heritage.
+Key infrastructure requirements include: - (a) improved public transport connectivity across the district, with additional bus services, bus priority measures and enhanced park and ride infrastructure, and upgrades at railway stations in the district; - (b) the delivery of a comprehensive citywide network of segregated cycle lanes and cycle parking infrastructure, with links to the coast and rural areas; - (c) enhanced public realm and pedestrian environment on key routes and within the city centre; - (d) the reduction in capacity at some city centre car parks to reduce congestion on the ring road; - (e) new A2 access to the Kent and Canterbury Hospital and links to the A28 at Thanington; and - (f) upgrades at the A2 junction at Harbledown and at Rough Common Road.

-- (f) Implementation of an ANPR-based sectoring system and modal filters to limit cross-city trips; - (g) The delivery of enhanced road infrastructure to improve connectivity, facilitate alternative access points to the city, and enable the delivery of the measures at a-f including: - upgrades at the A2 junction at Harbledown and at Rough Common Road; - (ii) new A2 access to the Kent and Canterbury Hospital and links to the A28 at Thanington; and - (iii) a new movement corridor to connect the A28 at Sturry with the A2 at Bridge. - 3.
-Improvements to connectivity and public realm at the coastal towns, including the provision of a park and bus facility and new A299 access at Whitstable, completion of the Crab and Winkle Way to the harbour and improvements to traffic management will reduce congestion and help to improve the town centre environments.
-The delivery of a coastal network of segregated cycle lanes and cycle parking infrastructure will support an increase in active travel journeys, with improved connectivity to the city and rural areas. - 4.
-The council will continue to work with partners to improve public transport connectivity in the rural areas and to maximise opportunities to improve walking and cycling routes to connect rural settlements with each other and to the urban areas within the district.
+3. Improvements to connectivity and public realm at the coastal towns, including the provision of a park and bus facility and new A299 access at Whitstable, completion of the Crab and Winkle Way cycle and pedestrian path to the harbour and improvements to traffic management will reduce congestion and help to improve the town centre environments.

+The delivery of a coastal network of segregated cycle lanes and cycle parking infrastructure will support an increase in active travel journeys, with improved connectivity to the city and rural areas.

-5. New development should ensure easy and safe pedestrian and cycle connectivity is available, including segregated cycle lanes where achievable, with high levels of connectivity to the wider network, including within and between neighbourhoods.
+- 4. The council will continue to work with partners to improve public transport connectivity in the rural areas and to maximise opportunities to improve walking and cycling routes to connect rural settlements with each other and to the urban areas within the district. - 5.
+The council will promote the use of Park and Ride sites as transport hubs with links to alternative modes of transport and as centres for sustainable last-mile delivery solutions. - New development should ensure easy and safe pedestrian and cycle connectivity is available, including segregated cycle lanes where achievable, with high levels of connectivity to the wider network, including within and between neighbourhoods.

 Public spaces, streets and movement networks provided through new developments should be accessible for all ages and levels of mobility and promote healthy lifestyles.
 Walking, cycling and active, low carbon, sustainable transport modes (such as public transport stops) should be prioritised in line with Policy DS13, over private cars with traffic speeds limited within new neighbourhoods.

-6. New development should be designed to help improve the air quality of the district as a whole.
+7. New development should be designed to help improve the air quality of the district as a whole.

 Sustainable transport measures, such as the provision of electric charging infrastructure, shared transport initiatives, improved active travel connectivity as well as green infrastructure such as green roofs and walls, hedges and street trees will help to reduce air pollution and exposure in line with Policy DS16.

-Infrastructure strategy for the district
+Infrastructure Strategy for the district